PwRAu/scraf-backend/README.md

 scraf-backend uses C++20 and requires a modern compiler.
 It should work on Clang and GCC 10 or newer.

+If using Clang, you must link the program using LLD (probably a Meson bug related to static libraries)

 #### Libraries

 ##### ODB